 Pools should last 40 years or more, with concrete lasting the longest, says Matt Giovanisci, owner of SwimUniversity.com, an online pool guide.
 Pools with a vinyl lining and a steel or polymer frame can last a less amount of time.

-The best way to maintain a pool is with chemicals to balance the water levels and keep the pH level (acidity) at 7.5 pH, Giovanisci recommends.
+Pool supplies like chemicals are a big part of pool maintenance monthly costs, typically ranging about $100-$200 a month during the summer.
+Chemicals help balance the water chemistry and keep the pH level (acidity) at 7.5 pH, Giovanisci recommends.
 When pH is low, it means the water is acidic and when it's high the water is basic.

 If you're a neglectful pool owner, a low pH can dry out the pool liner or eat away at the concrete, he says, and can also destroy pipes, the pool heater and filter system.

 Chlorine is another chemical a pool needs.
 Chlorine is a pool sanitizer, killing bacteria and algae.
 Other chemicals are also needed, and their cost depends on the size of the pool and how often it rains, among other factors.

 "Pool care is very simple," Giovanisci says, "and the more you're on top of it and the more education you have (in caring for it), the less money you're going to spend."

 A pool pump filters the water to clean it and keeps the water circulating, and should ideally run 24 hours a day, Giovanisci says.
 But if that electricity cost is too much for a homeowner, running the pump 10-12 hours a day should be OK, he says.

 A pump will have the most wear and tear among any part of a pool, and should last five to 10 years, says Giovanisci, who estimates a pump's cost at $600.